 An SR (SR 7) was performed to study the safety of anti-TNF use in patients who have suffered a severe infection or an infected prosthesis.
-Nine articles were included, and the conclusion was:
+No new articles were found, thus, the conclusion was:

-• There is no evidence either for or against the safety of anti-TNF use in patients who have suffered a severe infection and/or infected prosthesis.
+- There is no evidence either for or against the safety of anti-TNF use in patients who have suffered a severe infection and/or infected prosthesis. - Viriasis

-Viriasis